Methodology: Our Research and Ethical Audits

 Public Record Criticisms+

 Certain companies and brands are involved in a wide range of unethical activities and therefore receive significantly more Public Record Criticisms than others.
-A brand receives a bottom Public Record Criticisms+ when more than 5 criticisms have been found.
+A brand receives a bottom rating for Public Record Criticisms+ when more than 5 criticisms have been found.
 In sectors where Human Rights is listed as a separate category, this becomes Other Criticisms+.

 Mutual Status